Regulation Civil War Issue Eagle Drum

 Please contact us via our contact form with item details to express your interest in buying this item!

-Regulation Civil War Issue Eagle Drum – Eagle motif drums were used by the army and various state militias starting in the 18th century; in the 1840s, the U.S. Army started to regulate the specific designs of eagle drums used by Federal troops, thereby shifting away from the use of individually designed eagle drums to the use of distinctly more uniform eagle motifs.
+Regulation Civil War Issue Eagle Drum by C.F.
+Soistman of Philadelphia or F. Woehr of New York – Eagle motif drums were used by the army and various state militias starting in the 18th century; in the 1840s, the U.S. Army started to regulate the specific designs of eagle drums used by Federal troops, thereby shifting away from the use of individually designed eagle drums to the use of distinctly more uniform eagle motifs.
 During the Civil War, eagle drums became the standard Federal issue drum for Union Army bands and field musicians; several contractors constructed these drums during the war years.